Asilon47/Asilon47/README.md

 # About Me:
-An engineer with interests in Fintech, Artificial intelligence an Control theory.
+An engineer with interests in Fintech, Artificial intelligence and Control theory.
 Intelligent systems in general.

 ## Socials: